 The Physical Solution will protect all water rights in the Basin by preventing future overdraft, improving the Basin's overall groundwater levels, and preventing the risk of new land subsidence.
-(See Lodi, supra, 7 Ca1.2d at 344-45.)
+(See Lodi, supra, 7 Cal.2d at 344-45.)
 Dr. Williams testified that pumping at existing levels will continue to degrade and cause undesirable results in the Basin, but that the Physical Solution will bring the Basin into balance and stop undesirable results including land subsidence.
 The ramp-down of groundwater production set forth in the Physical Solution will bring pumping in the Basin within its safe yield.

-Even though Dr. Williams' model did not include the entire Adjudication Area, he did not consider expanding the model to include the entire Adjudication Area, Dr. Williams' modeling of the Physical Solution did not factor in the effects of evapotranspiration, and he offered conflicting testimony about outflow in the southeast portion of the model area, I nevertheless find Dr. Williams testimony to be reliable and credible because into the Basin and thus additional return flows which will help to restore groundwater levels in the Basin in two ways.
+Furthermore, the Physical Solution is likely to lead to additional importation of water into the Basin and thus additional return flows which will help to restore groundwater levels in the Basin in two ways.
 First, if existing groundwater users exceed their respective allocations, they will pay a replacement assessment that will be used to bring additional imported water into the Basin.
 Second, because allocations are capped at the total yield of the Basin, new production, whether by existing pumpers or new pumpers will result in importation of additional supplemental water into the Basin.
 Finally, the Physical Solution allows parties to store water in the Basin which will improve water levels.
 The Court further finds that the carryover and transfer provisions in the Judgment and Physical Solution are reasonable and beneficial, and are essential in the management of the Basin.